albkirk/TCP2Serial/README.md

 ### 9 - Run the tool

-to run the code enter the following command
+to run the code enter the following command:

 ```bash
 python3 tcp2serial.py -P 3000 /dev/ttyAMA0 115200
 ```

-to run the code on the RPi3 the command will be following
+to run the code on the RPi3, execute the following command:

 ```bash
 python3 tcp2serial.py -P 3000 /dev/serial0 115200